IvanTran-2001/IvanTran-2001/README.md

 - Product thinking, UX, and scalable systems

 ## Highlights
-- Built FriendChise, a multi-tenant SaaS used in a real franchise setting
+- Built FriendChise, a multi-tenant SaaS used by a real client (franchisee)
 - Contributed to open-source projects like DevTasks
 - Solved 200+ LeetCode problems
 - Built a QA Wolf technical assessment project with Node.js + Playwright (awarded 220 AUD)